-An absolutely stunning, showy species, native to southern Peru, Bolivia and northern Argentina, producing exotic, hanging clusters of four inch flowers in a stunning combination of pure white and fluorescent red.
+An absolutely stunning, showy species, native to southern Peru, Bolivia and northern Argentina, producing exotic, hanging clusters of 10 centimetre flowers in a stunning combination of pure white and fluorescent red.
 The long trumpet-shaped blooms open progressively down the cluster for several months, followed, quite incredibly, by tasty green fruits!
 This is an extremely valuable plant that can either be grown in a large pot or be centre-stage in the garden.
 Freshly picked seeds are very rarely offered for sale.

 These seeds have already been thoroughly cleaned and cold-stored for several months.
 They should be sown into a well-drained, sandy compost at any time of the year, and covered thinly with sand or grit and kept moist.
 Keep at between 15 and 20 degrees C. Seeds generally germinate within 4 to 6 weeks although some varieties may take much longer.
 Plants can be grown in large pots or even in a sheltered spot in the garden.
 The first year it will grow 3-5 feet, but cut back with secateurs at first sign of frost, to about 18".
 Pinching-out the growing tips to make it bush is NOT recommended.
 The plant might need to be wrapped in fleece in winter.